vst/www.thenegation.com/_posts/2014-12-25-the-quest-for-ultimate-e-reading-experience.md

-Until anything changes, I will stick to Calibre to manage my e-book library and use multiple devices with multiple software for reading the books which I will manually keep synching.
+Until anything changes, I will stick to Calibre to manage my e-book library and use multiple devices with multiple software for reading the books which I will manually keep syncing.
 Hope that iCloud helps.

 Will keep you updated.